 Common issues with DKIM authentication

 Various issues can arise with DKIM authentication, leading to the "554 5.7.5 Permanent Error Evaluating DMARC Policy" error.
 One common issue is a mismatch between the "d=" tag in the DKIM signature and the sending domain.
-It is essential to ensure that the DKIM signature aligns with the domain from which the email is sent.
+It is essential to ensure that the DKIM signature aligns with the domain from which the email i

 Mismatch between "d=" tag and sending domain